| ESWC

 2.

-"Scripting for the Semantic Web"
+"Scripting for the Semantic Web" Large parts of the current

 Web rely on scripting languages such as Python, PHP, Perl, JavaScript,